God’s View on Babies — Inside and Outside the Womb

 B. ROMANS 13:4

-This NT passage reveals God’s requirement of the State to be His mediator of His justice in a fallen world — to mete out punishment relative to wrongdoers.
-Important to one’s understanding, a more theological way of saying this is: The punishment brought by civil authorities is the mediatorial wrath of God.
+This NT passage reveals God’s requirement of the state to be His mediator of His justice in a fallen world—to mete out punishment relative to wrongdoers.
+Important to a person’s understanding is a more theological way of saying this: the punishment brought by civil authorities is the mediatorial wrath of God.
 Civil government is God’s means in a fallen world to restrain evil.
-Wherein individuals are instructed to not seek personal vengeance (Romans 12:19), God insists on the State enacting corporate, corporeal punishment on His behalf; it is the primary reason why He created the institution of the State in a fallen world.
+Wherein individuals are instructed not to seek personal vengeance (Romans 12:19), God insists on the state’s enacting corporate, corporeal punishment on His behalf and is the primary reason why He created the institution of the state in a fallen world.

 C. 1 PETER 2:13-14